-Some, airports have areas where you can observe aircraft.
-The best ones are small parking lots along a road that passes by the airport at one end of the runway.
+Some airports have areas where you can observe aircraft.
+The best ones are small parking lots along service roads that pass by the airport at one end of the runway.
 You can park there and let the landing or departing aircraft pass a few hundred feet above you.
 It's loud and awesome.
 It is also a great location for aircraft photography.

 3. Use Your Local Park